Amir380-A/Hospital-Mangment-System/README.md

 # Hospital-Mangment-System

-This a Hospital Management System made for Database course in University.
+This is a Hospital Management System made for my Database course in University.